Phlebotomy Certification Southfield, Michigan

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the credentialing agency.
 Every agency has breakdown materials based on their competency exams.
 Be sure to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the final exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are rapidly inputted in the national registry and a digital copy of your official certification is available in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.